 Prof.dr.
 M. van Ham

-Maarten van Ham has been Professor of Urban Renewal and Housing at the Faculty of Architecture and the Built Environment since 2011.
+Maarten van Ham has been Professor of Urban Geography at the Faculty of Architecture and the Built Environment since 2011.
 In that same year he became Professor of Human Geography at the University of St Andrews in Scotland.

 “I am fascinated by the changes in cities and neighbourhoods and the impact that neighbourhood characteristics can have on people's lives.
 A better understanding of these characteristics are of great social importance.
 For instance, the debate about new build versus demolition in disadvantaged neighbourhoods.
 What are the consequences of mixed neighbourhoods?
 Are they worth investing in?
 I am particularly fascinated by the causes and effects of residential mobility and the impact this has on neighbourhoods.
 What influence do regions, neighbourhoods and residential mobility have on people's lives?